 What is the degree awarding gap?

-The degree awarding gap, also called the degree attainment gap, refers to the difference in the proportion of one group receiving a first/2:1 compared with another group.
+The Degree Awarding Gap, also known as the Degree Attainment Gap, refers to the difference in the proportion of one group receiving a first/2:1 compared with another group.

-The phrase ‘BME, or BAME, attainment gap’ refers to the difference between the proportion of White UK-domiciled students who are awarded a 1st or 2:1, and the proportion of UK-domiciled Black, Asian and Minority Ethnic (BAME) students who are awarded the same degrees.
+The phrase ‘BME, or BAME, awarding gap’ refers to the difference between the proportion of White UK-domiciled students who are awarded a 1st or 2:1, and the proportion of UK-domiciled Black, Asian and Minority Ethnic (BME) students who are awarded the same degrees.